janjiralakirankumar/Azure-Labs/README.md

 13. **Start Using Azure:** Your account is created, and you can start using Azure services.
 Be aware of potential usage costs.

 ---
+# Exercise―explore the Learn sandbox.

+To explore the Learn sandbox, follow these steps:

+1. **Visit the Azure Learn Sandbox Page:**
+   Go to the Azure Learn Sandbox page, which can be found at [https://docs.microsoft.com/en-us/learn/certifications/devops-engineer](https://docs.microsoft.com/en-us/learn/certifications/devops-engineer).

+2. **Sign In or Create a Microsoft Account:**
+   You may be required to sign in with your Microsoft account.
+If you don't have one, you can create a new Microsoft account.

+3. **Access the Sandbox:**
+   Once you're signed in, you should see an option to access the Azure sandbox.
+Click on it.

+4. **Start a Sandbox Session:**
+   You will typically be given a time-limited session in the sandbox environment, often a few hours.
+During this time, you can explore Azure services, create and manage resources, and follow guided tutorials.

+5. **Explore Azure Services:**
+   Inside the Azure sandbox, you can access various Azure services, like virtual machines, databases, web apps, and more.
+You can create resources, configure settings, and learn by doing.

+6. **Complete Learning Modules:**
+   The Azure Learn platform often provides guided learning modules and tutorials.
+You can complete these modules to gain hands-on experience with Azure services.
+Follow the instructions step-by-step.

+7. **Experiment and Learn:**
+   Since this is a sandbox environment, you don't need to worry about costs or resource cleanup.
+Feel free to experiment, make mistakes, and learn from them.
+This is a safe place to gain practical experience.

+8. **Monitor Your Time:** Keep track of the time you have in the sandbox.
+Once your session expires, you'll no longer have access to the sandbox environment.

+9. **Save Your Progress:**
+   Some learning modules might allow you to save your progress, which can be helpful for returning to your work in the future.

+10. **Additional Resources:**
+    The Azure Learn platform often provides additional resources such as documentation, videos, and quizzes to enhance your learning.
+---

+# Walkthrough―explore the Azure global infrastructure.

 # AZ-900 Labs

 ## Lab-01: Step-by-Step Guide for Creating a Linux Virtual Machine and Deploying Nginx Using Azure: